Twinkl

-Twinkl is an online educational publishing house founded in 2010 and headquartered in Sheffield, England, producing teaching and educational materials.
+Twinkl is a digital EdTech firm and educational publisher founded in 2010 and headquartered in Sheffield, England, producing teaching and educational materials.
 Twinkl was founded by Jonathan Seaton and Susie Seaton.
-They also produce resources based on movies.

-In 2018, its international sales were £2,600,000.

-The company reported a turnover of approximately £55 million and an operating profit of £28.2 million for the fiscal year ending April 30, 2022, as per the documents submitted to Companies House.

-Products
+Driven by its mission to help those who teach, the company serves more than six million customers around the world, offering over 1.5 million resources via its website, which are created and checked by teachers.

 Twinkl creates digital teaching materials for educators worldwide.
 This includes materials for primary schools, secondary schools, parents home educators, childminders, English as a second language, special educational needs and disabilities, adult education, and international markets.